backmesh/site/docs/Tutorials/firebase+gemini.md

 ![Firebase Screenshot](/firebase+gemini/firebase.png)

-And put them into the Backmesh API Proxy configuration
+And put them into the Backmesh LLM API Gatekeeper configuration

 ![Step 2 Screenshot](/firebase+gemini/step2.png)

-## Step 3: Safely use the Backmesh API proxy in your app using the Firebase Auth JWT
+## Step 3: Safely use the Backmesh LLM API Gatekeeper in your app using the Firebase Auth JWT

-Grab the Backmesh API proxy URL provided:
+Grab the Backmesh LLM API Gatekeeper URL provided:

 ![Step 3 Screenshot](/firebase+gemini/step3.png)

-Now you are ready to make API calls in Flutter through the Backmesh proxy URL by passing in the user’s JWT token from your app’s authentication provider instead of the API private key to the API client.
+Now you are ready to make API calls in Flutter through the Backmesh LLM API Gatekeeper URL by passing in the user’s JWT token from your app’s authentication provider instead of the API private key to the API client.

 ```dart title="gemini.dart"
 import 'dart:io';